What We Are Doing

 Ana Ortiz is a student at the University of Honduras majoring in foreign languages with a focus on English.
 Ana has served as a translator during our medical mission trips and is an excellent example of the benefits of a college education.

 The Education Program currently maintains a 97% high school graduation rate!
 These students would not have been able to accomplish this without the financial and program support we provide.
 The program began in 2003 with 17 students.
-In 2014 we have 155 students enrolled in the program.
-Our goal for 2015 is 175.
+In 2020 we have 225 students enrolled in the program.
 The families enthusiastically support their children in the program.
-The $250 scholarship provided by Honduras Good Works does not cover all the costs.
+The $275 scholarship provided by Honduras Good Works does not cover all the costs.
 Parents are expected to contribute a portion.
 This ensures their commitment and support.

 We have observed a new and unexpected trend in the villages with our Education Program.
 Reverendo Dagoberto reports that teenage pregnancy is now the exception rather than the rule.
 There are criteria students must meet to enter and stay in the program.
 One of those is avoiding pregnancy.
 Parents at home help.
 They are now enforcing new standards of behavior for their children because they understand getting an education is their child’s best hope for a better future.

-As little as $250 can send a student to school for an entire year.
+As little as $275 can send a student to school for an entire year.
 Graduation from high school means these students can find good jobs to support their families.
-Some of our students are wanting to go on to college or a trade school.
+Many of our students want to go on to college or a trade school.

 For these villagers, that means education stops at the sixth grade for two reasons: there are no secondary schools in these tiny villages, and the families cannot afford to send their children to secondary school.
 Statistics worldwide have shown that people with only a sixth grade education are destined to a life of poverty because they will be denied jobs that require more education.
 Poverty, then, is perpetuated in these remote villages.
 Boys without a high school education typically join their fathers in the fields, migrate to the cities for low paying, unskilled labor jobs, or get into criminal activity or gangs.
 Some attempt illegal immigration to the United States.
 Girls stay at home and help with siblings until they start having babies of their own, often as young as 12-14 years of age.

 We also established criteria for recipients of the scholarship funds, under the supervision of our Honduran Education Coordinator, Reverendo Dagoberto Chacon.
 Students are required to commit a minimum amount of time daily to study, and they must pass each grade in order to stay in the program.
 Students are also expected to participate in community activities and projects.
 Behaviors are closely monitored .
 The Coordinator counsels the students not to get involved in serious boy-girl relationships until they graduate.
-If a girl in the program becomes pregnant, she is expelled from the program.
 Parents are expected to support their students’ participation in school and enforce study time outside of class.

-For the 2014 school year, we are providing enough funds to send 155 students to school.
-But during our recent visit to Honduras in February, we learned a wonderful and startling thing.
-Part of the Honduran culture is to share everything they have.
-The families on their own decided to pay more so that the funds could be stretched to reach more students.
-As a result of their sacrifice and sharing, additional students are in school this year!
+The scholarship team visits Honduras twice a year to check in with the students and their parents, and to reinforce the benefits of continuing in their education.
+They have been pleased to report a wonderful and startling thing.
+Part of the Honduran culture is to share everything.
+The families on their own decided to pay more out of pocket, so the scholarship funds could be stretched to reach more students.
+As a result of their sacrifice and sharing, additional students can go to school each year.
 We have some other impressive statistics.
-97% of our students finish school!
-I will match that graduation rate with any school system in our own country!
+97% of our students finish school, a graduation rate that matches any school system in our own country!
 We have also learned that in the villages with our education program, teenage pregnancy, once the norm, is now the exception rather than the rule.
 70% of our graduates express desires to continue their educations in a trade school or university.
 They speak of becoming doctors, nurses, lawyers, engineers.
 Back in 2003, our students would never dared dream this high.
 They have hope for a better future.